evgenyneu/docker-rails-fig-sample/README.md

-# Rails app with Postgres DB with Docker/Fig sample
+# Using Rails/Postgres with Docker and Fig

 This repository is a sample Rails app.
 It uses Docker to keep its compenents in separate containers.
 This repository is a fork from [https://github.com/whitesmith/rails-pg-fig-sample][].